jacob-m-wilson-42/PolyKAN/README.md

 ```
 (@v1.10) pkg> activate .
 ```
 Be sure to not forget the "." .
 You should now notice the REPL prompt has changed to reflect the new Julia environment you have just entered.
-In this case the REPL indicates we are in the environment `(SimpleKAN)`.
+In this case the REPL indicates we are in the environment `(PolyKAN)`.
 Different environments can be used for different projects to ensure various packages do not conflict.
 Because you are now in a new environment which has no packages at the moment, we have to install all required packages in the same versions as the repository.
 We can simply do this by typing

 ```
-(SimpleKAN) pkg> instantiate
+(PolyKAN) pkg> instantiate
 ```

 This should install all dependencies for you!
 Note that VSCode should create a .vscode folder which will contain information specific to the environment you are working with.
 In general, when restarting VSCode, ensure the bottom of the window displays the correct working environment and **NOT** the default environment that is shown below.